barjoco/vps-guide/README.md

 For security reasons, it's safer to disable password authentication into the server.

-Open the SSD config file
+Open the SSH config file
 `$ sudo nano /etc/ssh/sshd_config`

 Ensure these settings are as they appear below: